 If you have a master socket with only one socket which is shared with phone and broadband, you'll need to use a microfilter and plug your extension into that.
 Never use a microfilter at both ends of your extension lead.

 Best broadband speeds are normally obtained by plugging your router directly into your master socket.

 Will I need a new router?

 Yes.
-A wireless fibre router is available (postage and packing charges as set out in the charges schedule may apply) with all fibre packages.
+A wireless fibre router is available with all fibre packages.
 We'll make sure it arrives before or on your go live day.